solana-labs/solana-web3.js/packages/transactions/README.md

 This type represents a transaction whose lifetime is defined by the age of the blockhash it includes.
 Such a transaction can only be landed on the network if the current block height of the network is less than or equal to the value of `ITransactionWithBlockhashLifetime['lifetimeConstraint']['lastValidBlockHeight']`.

+#### `IDurableNonceTransaction`

+This type represents a transaction whose lifetime is defined by the value of a nonce it includes.
+Such a transaction can only be landed on the network if the nonce is known to the network and has not already been used to land a different transaction.

 #### `Blockhash`

 This type represents a string that is particularly known to be the base58-encoded value of a block.

+#### `Nonce`

+This type represents a string that is particularly known to be the base58-encoded value of a nonce.

 ### Functions